jantonz/MachineLearning/README.md

 # MachineLearning
-Repository for coding exercices from the course Machine Learning taught by Andrew Ng from Standford University.
+This is a Git repo with all coding examples and exercices from the course "Machine Learning" taught by Andrew Ng from Standford University.
 Coding exercises are written in GNU Octave, version 4.0.0.